 Do you ever feel a pinch in your hip when you sit down for an extended period of time?
 Is it difficult for you to lift your knee towards your chest past 90 degrees?
 Do you ever feel clicking in your hip when you bend down for a squat?
-If any of these painful feelings resonate with you, there’s a chance you may have femoroacetabular impingement (FAI), medical lingo for hip impingement (of course we aren’t purporting to be able to medically diagnose you over the internet).
+If any of these painful feelings resonate with you, there’s a chance you may have been told you have femoroacetabular impingement (FAI).

 The hip is a ball and socket joint that should allow your leg to move in all planes of motion: forwards and backwards, side to side, externally and internally.
 As you may know from personal experience, some of these movements can become impaired over time, whether you’re active or sedentary.

-FAI has been a hot topic in the orthopedic medicine community for the last decade.
+FAI has been a hot topic in the orthopedic medicine community since 2001.
 An increasing number of patients have had surgery to repair or remove cartilage in the hip to reduce pain and improve hip mobility, but the jury is still out on whether or not hip arthroscopy for FAI is effective in the long-term because it hasn’t been shown to reduce the need for future surgery or total hip replacement.

 In fact, the diagnosis for FAI itself has been questioned.
 FAI has proven to be unreliable based on several studies that show a lack of correlation between X-ray and MRI evidence of hip impingement and symptoms of hip pain.
 In one study, 200 patients who had no symptoms of hip pain and no prior hip problems were given an MRI.
 14% of the patients displayed signs of FAI on the MRI.
 For males it was nearly 25%.